 It was about twenty years ago when I first became aware of cooking shows on tv.
-Of course I grew up with Julia Child and the Galloping Gourmet, but those shows were few and far between.
+Of course I grew up with Julia Child and the Galloping Gourmet, but food-related shows were few and far between.

 The Food Network was the actual first food channel I think – jumping on the culinary bandwagon to satisfy our love of learning about cooking and various cuisines.

 There were so many formats back then to the shows.
-There was Bobby Flay barbequeing away on his NYC rooftop, everything from chicken to pigs, along with a special pitcher of margaritas made with grilled peaches.
-There were occasional shots of his beautiful model wife carrying in baskets of jalapeños or roasted tomatoes.
+There was Bobby Flay barbequeing on his NYC rooftop, everything from chicken to pigs, along with a special pitcher of margaritas made with grilled peaches.
+There were occasional shots of his beautiful model wife carrying in baskets of jalapeños or tomatoes.
 (We all know how that ended.)

-There was Emeril LaGasse, with his talk-show style cooking show complete with a live audience with a jazz band, like a daytime foodie version of Johnny Carson.
+There was Emeril LaGasse, with his talk-show style cooking show complete with a live audience and jazz band, like a daytime foodie version of Johnny Carson.
 And his Bam! that he yelled every time he threw something in a pan caught on throughout the country.
 It actually annoyed me, so I didn’t watch him.

 There was Ina Garten, cooking from her Hampton home, with field trips to her personal florist in a nearby quaint town and to her seafood monger by the sea, so that she could put on pretty parties.
 She managed to do her whole show in a monotone voice, all while smiling, with sneak peaks at her poor husband, who obviously didn’t want to be filmed, forcing the fact that they really still get along after 50 years of marriage.
 We believe you, Ina!

-There was Iron Chef, the original Japanese version with “Chairman” Kaga, who ordered two contestants to a major cook-off focusing on one ingredient.
+There was Iron Chef, the original Japanese version with “Chairman” Kaga, who ordered two contestants to a cook-off focusing on one ingredient.
 The “battle” took place in a giant stadium, overseen by the chairman, who seriously looked like he was ready to go to war, with a saber strapped to his uniform.
-Plus there was color commentary from a man on the ground bouncing between contestants.
+There was color commentary from a man on the ground bouncing between contestants.
 There were Japanese judges, usually including a geisha who only managed to giggle throughout the show and, mind you, this was all dubbed in English.
 Even the giggling.